networknt/light-doc/content/en/concern/health.md

 ##### handler.yml

-As this endpoint is not part of each API specification, we need to inject it into the handler.yml file.
+As this endpoint is not part of each API business specification, we need to inject it into the handler.yml file.

 ```
 handlers: